 The Buddha reviews the multitude of harmful and unwholesome mental qualities he has abandoned, and the multitude of wholesome mental qualities he has developed to completion.

-Evaṁ me sutaṁ ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.
+Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.
 Tena kho pana samayena bhagavā attano aneke pāpake akusale dhamme pahīne paccavekkhamāno nisinno hoti, aneke ca kusale dhamme bhāvanāpāripūriṁ gate.

 Thus have I heard—At one time, the Blessed One was dwelling at Sāvatthi, in Jeta’s grove, Anāthapiṇḍika’s park.
-Now, at that time, the Blessed One was sitting, |reviewing::reviewing on, looking at [paccavekkhamāna]| the multitude of |harmful::injurious, destructive, bad, or evil [pāpaka]| and |unwholesome::unhealthy, unskillful, unbeneficial, or karmically unprofitable [akusala]| mental qualities he had abandoned, and the multitude of |wholesome::healthy, beneficial, useful [kusala]| mental qualities that he had |developed to completion::cultivated to maturity [bhāvanāpāripūri]|.
+Now, at that time, the Blessed One was sitting, |reviewing::reviewing on, looking at [paccavekkhamāna]| the multitude of |harmful::injurious, bad, or evil.
+Encompasses the deceptively alluring that is ultimately detrimental or ruinous [pāpaka]| and |unwholesome::unhealthy, unskillful, unbeneficial, or karmically unprofitable [akusala]| |mental qualities::characteristics, traits, and tendencies of the mind, shaped by repeated actions and sustained attention, guided by particular ways of understanding; they may be wholesome or unwholesome, bright or dark [dhammā]| he had abandoned, and the multitude of |wholesome::healthy, beneficial, useful [kusala]| mental qualities that he had |developed to completion::cultivated to maturity [bhāvanāpāripūri]|.

 Atha kho bhagavā attano aneke pāpake akusale dhamme pahīne viditvā aneke ca kusale dhamme bhāvanāpāripūriṁ gate tāyaṁ velāyaṁ imaṁ udānaṁ udānesi: